EmbarkStudios/texture-synthesis/README.md

 ## Command line binary

 Instruction on how to use:
-* download the repo
+* download the binary from the release tab (alternatively, you can compile it yourself. the source is in `src\cmd.rs`)
 * open the terminal (on windows: search for `cmd`)
-* navigate to the folder containing the `texture_synthesis_cmd.exe` (for ex: cd C:\Downloads\texture-synthesis)
+* navigate to the folder containing the `texture_synthesis.exe` (for ex: cd C:\Downloads\texture-synthesis)
-* run `texture_synthesis_cmd.exe --help` (this will give you a list of all commands you can run)
+* run `texture_synthesis.exe --help` (this will give you a list of all commands you can run)
-* refer to the examples section in this readme for examples on running the binary
+* refer to the examples section in this readme for examples of running the binary

 ## Limitations
 * Struggles with complex semantics beyond pixel color (unless you guide it)